First published in April 2020, here is a ten part series on the history of British Airways advertising from 1974 to 2020.

 Part Five: British Airways uncannily predicts a dystopian post-apocalypse future, gives away free Concorde tickets to Lapland and upgrades Club Europe and Club World.

-Part Six: British Airways unveils a radical, and now notorious, revamp of its corporate identity, gives its British passengers a gentle ticking off, and prepares for the turn of the century with the first fully flat beds in business class.
+Part Six: British Airways unveils a radical, and now notorious, revamp of its corporate identity.
+PJ O’Rourke gives BA’s British passengers a gentle ticking off.
+The airline prepares for the turn of the century with the first fully flat beds in business class.

 “It’s Better To Be There”